syncfusion-content/javascript-docs/js/TreeGrid/Columns.md

 ### Column resize mode

-In ejTreegrid, it is provide the different column resize mode using [`columnResizeMode`](/api/js/ejtreegrid#members:columnresizesettings-columnresizemode "columnResizeSettings.columnResizeMode") property of [`columnResizeSettings`](/api/js/ejtreegrid#members:columnresizesettings).
+In Treegrid, it is possible to provide different column resizing mode using [`columnResizeMode`](/api/js/ejtreegrid#members:columnresizesettings-columnresizemode "columnResizeSettings.columnResizeMode") property of [`columnResizeSettings`](/api/js/ejtreegrid#members:columnresizesettings).

-Type of column resize mode below.
+The below are the types of column resize modes available in TreeGrid,

 * Normal - Columns are stretched with control width at load time.
-When resize the column the current column width is updated based on next column.
+When resizing the column, the current column width is updated based on next column.
 * Next column - Columns are stretched with control width at load time.
 When resize the column the current column width is updated based on stretching columns in control width.
 * Fixed Columns - Column are rendered with given width value at load time.
 Only the current column width is changed while resizing the column.